isadurni/venmito-isadurni/README.md

     - Data Consumption Methods:
         - Technical Team:
             - Jupyter Notebook *(Source Code)*
+            - The notebook is great as it includes all of the data processing from the raw files and you get to see the progress in manipulating and creating the processed data tables.
+            - Furthermore, the notebook allows technical users to be able to apply their skills to analyze the data and perhaps use more libraries and create ML models to make predictions.
+            -
         - Non-Technical Team:
             - Tableau Dashboard *(File and Video)*
+            - The dashboard is an interactive way to view data in a presentable way.
+The hard part and processing have already been done for the viewer.
+            - The viewer can simply apply filters and consume the data presented in a variety of graphs.
     - README Documentation
 - **Timeline**